India–EU Trade Deal: Impact on the Oil and Gas Industry

 India–EU “Mother of All Trade Deals”: Boon or Bane for the Oil & Gas Sector?

-3. India’s strategic energy transition goals including lower carbon fuels, hydrogen value chains and clean energy infrastructure align with Europe’s technological strengths.
+3. New generation energy technology: India’s strategic energy transition goals including lower carbon fuels, hydrogen value chains and clean energy infrastructure align with Europe’s technological strengths.
 Easier capital flows under the FTA could help accelerate adoption of next-generation energy technology.

 6. LNG trade and shipping services: EU maritime and logistics firms may find expanded opportunities in India’s liquefied natural gas (LNG) import and coastal shipping sectors.